UP210719/UP210719/U2/README.md

 ![Image text](https://github.com/UP210719/UP210719_CPP/blob/main/imagenes/Captura%20de%20pantalla%20de%202022-10-17%2009-36-39.png)

 # **8-MULTIPLICATION TABLES**
-*In this you are asked for the number whose multiplication table you wanted to know and the structured table was shown.*
+*In this you are asked for the number whose multiplication table you wanted to know and the structured table was shown (if you type in this program a number it will ask you how many col you will need, then the program make a multiplication table with graphics) Write a program capable of asking the user to enter the number whose multiplication table he wants to see and what number the table will go to.*

 ![Image text](https://github.com/UP210719/UP210719_CPP/blob/main/imagenes/Captura%20de%20pantalla%20de%202022-10-17%2009-37-26.png)

 # **9-BISECTION**
-*Ultimate work pa.*
+*We write a program capable of finding the root between two numbers entered by the user.*

 ![Image text](https://github.com/UP210719/UP210719_CPP/blob/main/imagenes/Captura%20de%20pantalla%20de%202022-10-17%2010-14-29.png)